 First, we all know that addiction is a complex disease that carries the weight of many factors, including trauma.
 Many individuals start using drugs or alcohol to self-medicate as a response to a traumatic experience.
 Estimates believe that around 35% of men and 25% percent of women with PTSD meet substance abuse criteria.
-Rapid Resolution Therapy (RRT) is a psychotherapy treatment that hopes to resolve trauma in a less confrontational way.
+Rapid Resolution Therapy (RRT) is a psychotherapy treatment that hopes to resolve trauma less aggressively.

 Table of Contents